Dariush-Tasdighi/Learning-ASP.NET-Core-Razor-Pages-Template-02/Server/Documents/Readme.txt

 **************************************************
 **************************************************
 1)
-- In 'Server' Project -> In 'Pages' Folder -> In 'PartialViews' Folder:
+- In 'Server' Project ->
+	In 'Pages' Folder ->
+		In 'Shared' Folder ->
+			In 'PartialViews' Folder:

 				- Create '_LoginStatus.cshtml' File

+Note:

+	User

+		ClaimsPrincipal

+			Identities

+			Identity (Main)

+				Claims

 2)
+- In 'Server' Project ->
+	In 'Pages' Folder ->
-- In 'Server' Project -> In 'Pages' Folder -> In 'PartialViews' Folder -> In 'Ltr' and 'Rtl' Folders:
+		In 'Shared' Folder ->
+			In 'PartialViews' Folder ->
+				In 'Ltr' and 'Rtl' Folders:

 					- Update '_Header.cshtml' File

 3)
 - In 'Domain' Project -> In 'SeedWork' Folder: